bob-ros2/dindbox/README.md

 ### 2. Docker MCP Server (for AI Agents)

-The `docker_mcp_server` provides a `stdio` interface for programmatic control, designed for AI agents or LLMs with tool-calling capabilities.
+The `docker-mcp-server` provides a `stdio` interface for programmatic control, designed for AI agents or LLMs with tool-calling capabilities.
 It allows an automated system to safely execute Docker commands within the sandboxed environment.

 Example tool-calling configuration:
 ```json